 - the production and uses of DDT in public health, agriculture, and the household (pesky insects in homes); and

 - regulations during the Franco regime.

 Pérez-Criado completed her bachelor’s degree in chemistry at the University of Granada in 2014, a master’s degree in history of science and scientific communication (Extraordinary Award) at the University of Valencia in 2015, and a master’s degree in science education at the University of Granada in 2016.
 Before embarking on the PhD, Silvia taught high school science for two years.
-Her recent awards include a two-week travel grant from the Science History Institute as well as two consecutive New Scholar Awards (2019 and 2020) from the Society for the History of Alchemy and Chemistry (SHAC).
-She currently serves as student ambassador for SHAC.
+Her other awards include a two-week travel grant from the Science History Institute as well as two consecutive New Scholar Awards (2019 and 2020) from the Society for the History of Alchemy and Chemistry (SHAC).